caiostringari/pywavelearn/doc/pwl_stats_spectral_and_linear.md

 # Wave-by-wave statistical analysis

-Maybe one of the most powerful/useful tools in this package is its ability of perform high-level wave-by-wave analysis.
-Instead of the traditional zero-crossings approach, it implements a iterative and procedural search for local minima and maxima on the data that should overcome the major shortcomings of the zero-crossing methods.
+Maybe one of the most powerful/useful tools in this package is its ability to perform high-level wave-by-wave analysis.
+Instead of the traditional zero-crossing approach, the method implemented here uses a iterative and procedural search for local minima and maxima on the data that should overcome the major shortcomings of the zero-crossing methods.

 ```python
 from pywavelearn.utils import peaklocalextremas